 Etsy and digital VAT

-If you sell digital items, no matter where your shop is located, buyers in Australia, Belarus, the EU, Iceland, India, New Zealand, Norway, Russia, Serbia, South Africa, South Korea, Taiwan, Turkey, Switzerland, or the United Arab Emirates will be charged VAT.
+If you sell digital items, no matter where your shop is located, buyers in Australia, Belarus, Chile, the EU, Iceland, India, Indonesia, Malaysia, Mexico, Moldova, New Zealand, Norway, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Switzerland, Taiwan, Turkey, or the United Arab Emirates will be charged VAT.

 To be clear, buyers - not Etsy or Etsy sellers - pay VAT as part of their total purchase price when buying digital items.